6 December 2019

 Any change in your credit use can affect your credit score.
-By opening a new credit card, this creates a file on your credit history which in some cases can impact your credit score.
+By opening a new credit card, this creates a record on your credit file which in some cases can impact your credit score.
 You should be aware that making frequent applications for credit cards and other forms of credit in a short time can temporarily affect your credit score.

 In order to open an account you will need the following information: